MicrosoftDocs/powerquery-docs/powerquery-docs/QueryDiagnostics.md

 Some capabilities, like the “Data Source Query” column, are currently available only on certain connectors.
 We will be working to extend the breadth of this coverage in the future.

+> [!NOTE]
+> Power Query may perform evaluations that you may not have directly triggered.
+Some of these evaluations are performed in order to retrieve metadata so we can best optimize our queries or to provide a better user experience (such as retrieving the list of distinct values within a column that are displayed in the Filter Rows experience), and others might be related to how a connector handles parallel evaluations.
+At the same time, if you see in your query diagnostics repeated queries that you don't believe make sense, feel free to reach out through normal support channels--your feedback is how we improve our product.

 ## Summarized vs Detailed View

 Query diagnostics provides two views:  summarized and detailed.
 The summarized view “collapses” multiple related operations into a single operation.
 In this process, details collected by each operation are combined, and the exclusive durations are summed.
 No information is lost as part of this process.